traffiqq/ftpCleaner/README.md

-Deletes all files recursively thare are older than 'x' days on a given ftp remote.
+Deletes all files recursively that are older than 'x' days on a given ftp remote.
 It also removes empty directories.

 Run via docker-compose: